Willjianger9/Geotab-innovation-challenge/README.md

-# Confluence DOCX Upload Automation
+# Google Drive to Confluence Migration Automation

 This project contains scripts to help you automate the process of cleaning up and uploading Word documents (`.docx` files) to Atlassian Confluence, preserving folder structure and creating a navigable hierarchy of pages.